Duodenal Switch Surgery

 Benefits of Duodenal Switch Surgery

 Duodenal switch surgery is an excellent first step to leading a healthier life.
-Many doctors recommend this procedure to patients who are severely obese as a way to help them quickly lose weight and address any concerns caused by their obesity.
+Many doctors recommend this procedure to patients who are severely obese as a way to help them permanently lose weight and address any concerns caused by their obesity.
 Typically, we suggest you consider duodenal switch surgery over other bariatric procedures if you have a body mass index (BMI) of 50 or greater or if you have a BMI of 40 or more in addition to severe Type II diabetes.
-Duodenal switch surgery is a complex procedure that requires a hospital stay, however, the Garden State Bariatrics surgical team includes the best and most experienced weight loss surgeons in New Jersey who perform 40-50 of these procedures each year.
+Duodenal switch surgery is a complex procedure that requires a hospital stay, however, Garden State Bariatrics surgical team includes the best and most experienced weight loss surgeons in New Jersey who perform 40-50 of these procedures each year.
 In our hands, the duodenal switch is not only a safe and effective method of weight loss, it can provide numerous benefits, including:

 Effective Treatment for Diabetes: Duodenal switch is very effective at treating type 2 diabetes with some studies showing a greater than Trusetd Source Checkbox Trusted Source BARIATRIC SURGERY MAY CURE TYPE 2 DIABETES IN SOME PATIENTS Cleveland Clinic Go to Source 90% cure rate for the disease.

 Produces Rapid Weight Loss: The procedure can result in rapid weight loss, helping you get your health concerns under control quickly Trusetd Source Checkbox Trusted Source Duodenal Switch (PBD-DS) Columbia Surgery Go to Source without a high risk of developing dumping syndrome.
 With a much smaller stomach, you get full faster.
 Not to mention, the path your food must travel is much shorter, resulting in less calorie absorption.
-The combination of restriction and malabsorption leads to rapid weight loss, with many patients shedding up to Trusetd Source Checkbox Trusted Source Duodenal Switch Provides Superior Weight Loss in the Super-Obese (BMI ≥50kg/m2) Compared With Gastric Bypass Annals of Surgery Go to Source 65-75% of their excess weight .

 Complex Procedure: Because duodenal switch surgery involves two components, it’s more complicated than other bariatric procedures.
 This can create more risk for potential problems and other concerns.